 Gathering marketing research data in foreign countries poses special challenges.
 However, that doesn't stop firms from doing so.
 Marketing research companies are located all across the globe, in fact.
 Eight of the ten largest marketing research companies in the world are headquartered in the United States.
-However, five of these eight firms earn more of their revenues abroad than they do in the United States.
-There's a reason for this: many U.S. markets were saturated, or tapped out, long ago in terms of the amount that they can grow.
+However, five of these eight firms earn more of their revenues abroad saturated, or tapped out, long ago in terms of the amount that they can grow.
 Coke is an example.
 As you learned earlier in the book, most of the Coca-Cola Company's revenues are earned in markets abroad.
 To be sure, the United States is still a huge market when it comes to the revenues marketing research firms generate by conducting research in the country: in terms of their spending, American consumers fuel the world's economic engine.
 Still, emerging countries with growing middle classes, such as China, India, and Brazil, are hot new markets companies want to tap.